-To help you determine what motivation have, examine their people might response to non-directive questioning such as: What jobs have you enjoyed Describe а perfect most?
-Least? supervisor.
-(Affiliation people people achievement buddy; want а a partner to offer parameters want checkpoints; power people and to know the goal and be want left. alone.) turns What you on Off? situation?
-Describe in а reward for the perfect what you do.
+To help you determine what motivation people might have, examine their response to nondirective questioning such as: What jobs have you enjoyed most?
+Least?
+Describe a perfect supervisor.
+(Affiliation people want a buddy; achievement people want a partner to offer parameters and checkpoints; power people want to know the goal and be left alone.)
+What turns you on in a situation?
+Off?
+Describe the perfect reward for what you do.
 The worst.
 Etc., etc.

-section of this monograph the Τn "Creative Suggestions entitled for Recognition", Page 14you will find specific suggestions for recognizing the various motivaof people.
-Also tional types the description note that in of what people need in each classification listed previously, you suggestions for rewards have and recognition.
+In the section of this monograph entitled Creative Suggestions for Recognition, you will find specific suggestions for recognizing the various motivational types of people.
+Also note that in the description of what people need in each classification listed previously, you have suggestions for rewards and recognition.